CircuitSetup/Remote/FUTABA.md

 ### Power LED

 Connecting the Control Board to the Futaba's power LED is optional, and this LED is a bit tricky to access, Its solder points are on the center PCB, below the power meter, under a "flying" pot that looks like a white square.
 You can bend up that pot to reach the solder points.
 Left is GND, right is VCC (when viewed from the back).
+You need to cut the traces on that PCB that lead away from the LED's solder points because the remaining circuit might interfere with LED operation.

-Don't forget to bend the pot back after soldering, otherwise you can't put in the antenna.
+Don't forget to bend the "flying pot" back after soldering, otherwise you can't put in the antenna.

 ![PowerLED](img/pled.jpg)